MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-install.md

 # [Browser address bar](#tab/addressbar)

-Open the report to the page you want to insert, copy the URL from the browser's address bar, and then copy the URL to paste into the Power BI add-in in PowerPoint.
+In the Power BI service, open the report to the page you want to insert, copy the URL from the browser's address bar, and then copy the URL to paste into the Power BI add-in in PowerPoint.

 ![Screenshot of Power B I report URL in browser address bar.](media/service-power-bi-powerpoint-add-in-install/report-page-url-address-bar.png)